kl1nton/1_Applied_Basic_Science/3 Pathology.md

 	- Tx: Panprotocolectomy is, therefore, usually recommended

 **Notes**
+- **Gardner's syndrome**
-- **Gardner's syndrome** is a condition associated with colonic polyposis
+	- A condition associated with colonic polyposis
 	- Consists of:
 		1. Multiple oesteomas;
 		2. Fibromatosis; and